openrs2/openrs2/share/doc/protocol/js5.md

 key.
 The client enables encryption if the checksum of a group does not match the expected checksum in the master index or index.

+The encryption scheme is probably used to defend against middle boxes tampering with the plaintext traffic.

-After the first 512 bytes of a response, every subsequent block of 511 bytes is prefixed with a single `0xFF` byte.
+After the first 512 bytes of a response (including the header), every subsequent block of 511 bytes is prefixed with a single `0xFF` byte.